-As a foundation we believe strongly in giving of our resources to not only families whose children are dealing with Congenital Heart Defects but also to those who are researching to eradicate Congenital Heart Defects.
-The monies raised by A Charlie Girl Foundation will be used to sponsor heart families and also will be given to the following organizations to be used towards research for pediatric heart disease.
+As a foundation we believe strongly in giving our resources to not only families whose children are dealing with Congenital Heart Defects but also to those who are researching to eradicate Congenital Heart Defects.
+The funds raised by Charlie Girl Foundation will be used to sponsor heart families and also will be given to the following organizations to be used towards research for pediatric heart disease.

 Research is vital to improving outcomes in pediatric cardiology.
 Due to advances in care chances are better than ever that cardiac diagnoses can be addressed and a normal life will follow.
 One in 120 births involve a baby with a congenital heart defect.
 Thirty years ago, a child born with a serious pediatric heart defect was not likely to survive.
 Fifteen years ago, for the first time, survivors outnumbered children born with cardiac defects.
 Research-driven advances in medication, surgical techniques, treatment options and care plans have helped make this possible.